What causes couples to stop listening to each other?

 When the other partner decides, however, there is very little the committed partner can do.
 The fracture has happened.
 The other person has declared they are considering divorce.
 Then that option is forever on the table and could be used as leverage.
 I’m considering divorce if you don’t… If you won’t change, I’m going to divorce you.

 I was not what was making her mad.
 I was also not capable of making her happy, nor making her want to stay in the marriage.
 Once the “talked a lawyer to consider my options” card had been laid on the table, all bets were off.
 I had no more confidence that the solidity of our relationship was capable of withstanding some readjustments.

-Of course there were a ton of emotional and practical issues that we had between us, but in the end I was demanding a change and she was claiming that I hadn’t changed enough.
+There were a ton of emotional and practical issues that we had between us, but in the end, I was demanding a change and she was claiming that I hadn’t changed enough.
 I actually think she wanted me to continue pulling in the big bucks regardless of the health impact it had on me.
 It was definitely an easier lifestyle for her.

 back to Positive Divorce & Co-parenting